The RSPB is helping to shape environmental assessments for planning to ensure they include stronger protection for wildlife and nature.

-The statement predicts possible environmental damage from the development and sets out how that damage would be reduced.
-The evidence in the Environmental Statement must be taken into account by the planning authority when they decide if the development can go ahead.
+An EIA is used to create an Environmental Statement which is needed for some large developments or one located near sensitive places.
+The statement predicts possible environmental damage and sets out how it could be reduced.
+This evidence must be considered by the planning authority when it decides whether the proposed development can go ahead.